ElisaCampuzano/DCXAir/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Description

+The DCXAir project was developed with the following characteristics:

+It allows you to consult travel routes by entering an origin, a destination, selecting the option of one-way flight or round-trip flights, and selecting the currency in which you want to display the prices.

+Airport information is obtained from the cities entered by the user.

+Having the route data shows additional information about the airports.

+The currency conversion is carried out with the support of an external service; the most used currencies are listed in the options.